chadillac/MoshPit.js/README.md

 <sub>3.1 screen sizes change styles and behavior of shown elements</sub>
 <sub>4.1 the blue buttons won't be shown on screens smaller than 900px wide</sub>
 <sub>5.1 we also hide controls to only show controls applicable to the current view state</sub>

-*note: all of these demos do the same thing, but they all do it in diffent ways using various javascript implementations.*

 ###[no javascript demo](http://chadillac.github.io/MoshPit.js/demos/demo.html)
 ~~javascript~~ | [html](https://github.com/chadillac/MoshPit.js/blob/master/demos/demo.html)